JonathanSalwan/Triton/README.md

 **Triton** is a dynamic binary analysis (DBA) framework.
-It provides internal components like a Dynamic Symbolic Execution (DSE) engine, a Taint Engine, AST representations of the x86 and the x86-64 instructions set semantics, SMT simplification passes, a SMT Solver Interface and, the last but not least, Python bindings.
+It provides internal components like a Dynamic Symbolic Execution (DSE) engine, a Taint Engine, AST representations of the x86 and the x86-64 instructions set semantics, SMT simplification passes, an SMT Solver Interface and, the last but not least, Python bindings.

 <p align="center">
     <img src="http://triton.quarkslab.com/files/triton_v03_architecture.svg"/></br>